-This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
-This review takes place in autumn 2022 looking back at the policy over 2 years and ahead into 2022/23, after which the plan will be undergo a more comprehensive review.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.
+This review takes place in autumn 2023 looking back at the policy over 3 years and ahead into 2023/24 and the 2 following years which this plan will be in place for.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that the last 2 years spending of pupil premium has had within our school.
+It outlines our pupil premium strategy, how we intend to spend the funding for the next 3 academic years and the effect that the last 3 years spending of pupil premium has had within our school.